 After increasing dramatically during the Great Recession, the need for multigenerational house plans shows no signs of slowing down.
 In fact, a record 60.6 million people lived in multigenerational homes in 2014, according to Pew Institute analysis of census data.
 The Pew research center is a nonpartisan fact tank that informs the public about issues and attitudes trends shaping American and the world.

 This means that nearly 20 percent of the U.S. population lives in households consisting of two or more adult generations.
 There are many reasons for the trend of multigenerational house plans, reflecting both economic realities and cultural preferences.
 The recession caused many adult children to return home after college, either because they weren’t able to get jobs that would cover rent, or they wanted to save up to buy homes of their own.
 Significantly, living with parents was the most popular housing option for adults ages 18 to 34 in 2014, according to the Pew Institute.
 In-law Suite home plans offers separate living spaces for adults.
-Archival Designs offers stock home plans, for example, the Pepperwood Place and the Tilly which accommodate adult privacy.
+Archival Designs offers stock home plans, for example, the Pepperwood Place and the Tilly house plan which accommodate adult privacy.

 Multigenerational House Plans